jacobmanalo/dmrg_tool/README.md

-# PYMPS
+# PyMPS
-Uses the density matrix renormalization group (DMRG) algorithm to compute the ground state of a manybody system.
+PyMPS is a python tool that implements the density matrix renormalization group (DMRG) algorithm to compute the ground state of a manybody system.
 The algorithm is based on the variational principle.